 In the field, the higher temperatures increased the ammonia-nitrogen losses from ammonium sulfate, ammonium nitrate, and urea when applied to both a noncalcareous and a calcareous soil.
 However, the loss from calcareous soil was reduced by irrigation following fertilizer application.
 No ammonia-nitrogen was observed when ammonium sulfate was applied to o 2.5 cm soil depth, despite of the high soil temperature during the day time in moist soil.
 Rapid drying of the moist soil surface quickly reduced the losses per day.

-Intalap, Subhawat, "Nitrogen Fertilization Studies in Dryland Winter Wheat and Potential Nitrogen Losses from the Soil at the Blue Creek Experimental State in Northern Utah" (1976).
+Intalap, Subhawat, "Nitrogen Fertilization Studies in Dryland Winter Wheat and Potential Nitrogen Losses from the Soil at the Blue Creek Experimental Station in Northern Utah" (1976).
 All Graduate Theses and Dissertations.
 3797.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .